 Wine is my hobby as well as my job.
 There is a special satisfaction working with wine - it is alive!

 He’s had a meteoric rise from self-taught winemaker to a multi award-winner and even has his own cellar door now!
+His winery was recently recognised as one of the Top 10 Dark Horse wineries in James Halliday's 2021 Awards.

-Angel funding has helped pave the way for Sam to continue making the great wine he loves, exclusively for you!
+The backing of thousands of Naked Angels has helped pave the way for Sam to continue making the great wine he loves, exclusively for you!

 "I am a largely self taught winemaker, with a trade qualification and not a wine science degree.
-Currently, I am a 'Master of Wine' student and hope to have a first attempt at the exam in June 2013.

 My Dad (Alan Plunkett), first planted vines in 1968 - the year I was born.
 My first vintage was as a cellar hand in 1986 dragging hoses at Tisdalls' winery in Echuca.
 After studying economics at university I came home in 1991 to look after the emerging Plunkett wine business.
 I captained this business, Plunkett Wines, for 14 years before becoming Chief Winemaker at Plunkett Fowles in 2005.
 During my 6 years at Plunkett Fowles some thousand of tonnes were crushed and wine was sent around the world.